|Researched by||Dr Heidi Tillin & Charlotte Marshall||Refereed by||This information is not refereed.|

 Successful recruitment may be episodic.
 Wilson (1971) cites the work of Linke (1951) who recorded the appearance of Sabellaria spinulosa reefs on stone-work of intertidal protective groynes.
 In 1943 no colonies were present (time of year of this observation is unknown) but by September 1944 there were reefs 6-8 m wide and 40-60 cm high stretching for 60 m.
 Linke (1951) assumed that settlement took place in 1944.
 In the summer of 1945 many colonies were dead and those remaining ceased growth in the autumn.
-Thick reefs may therefore develop rapidly and may also decline quickly.
+Thick reefs may, therefore, develop rapidly and may also decline quickly.

 Other evidence, such as the studies undertaken within and adjacent to the Hastings Shingle Bank aggregate extraction area, demonstrate a similarly rapid recolonization process (Cooper et al., 2007; Pearce et al., 2007).
 Recolonization within two previously dredged areas appeared to be rapid.
 Substantial numbers of Sabellaria spinulosa were recorded in one area in the summer following cessation of dredging activities and another area was recolonized within 16-18 months (Pearce et al., 2007).
 Recruitment was therefore annual rather than episodic in this area.
 Recovery to the high abundance and biomass of more mature reefs was considered to require 3-5 years in larval recruitment was successful every year (Pearce et al., 2007).

 In some cases, however, when reefs are removed they may not recover.
-The Wadden Sea has experienced widespread decline of Sabellaria spinulosa over recent decades with little sign of recovery.
+The Wadden Sea has experienced a widespread decline of Sabellaria spinulosa over recent decades with little sign of recovery.
 This is thought to be partly due to ecosystem changes that have occurred (Reise, et al., 1989; Buhs & Reise, 1997) exacerbated by fishing pressures that still continue (Riesen & Reise, 1982; Reise & Schubert, 1987).
 Likewise, no recovery of Sabellaria spinulosa has occurred in the approach channels to Morecambe Bay (Mistakidis 1956; cited from Holt et al., 1998).
 There is no overriding explanation of this but it is believed it may be due to a lack of larval supply or larval settlement, since larvae may preferentially settle on existing adult reefs (although directly settlement on sediments clearly also occurs) or alterations in habitat (Holt et al., 1998).

 Resilience assessment.
 The evidence for recovery rates of Sabellaria spinulosa reefs from different levels of impact is very limited and the rates at which reefs recover from different levels of impact, and whether these rates are similar or not between biotopes, have not been documented.
-Recovery rates are likely to be determined by a range of factors such as degree of impact, season of impact, larval supply and local environmental factors including hydrodynamics.
+Recovery rates are likely to be determined by a range of factors such as the degree of impact, the season of impact, larval supply and local environmental factors including hydrodynamics.

 The evidence from Sabellaria alveolata reefs (Vorberg, 2000; Cunningham, et al., 1984) suggests that areas of limited damage on a reef, e.g. where resistance is 'Medium', could be repaired rapidly (within weeks) through the tube-building activities of adults).
 It is not known if Sabellaria spinulosa exhibits the same response but the assessment of resilience in this instance as ‘High’ indicating that recovery would be likely to occur within 2 years is relatively precautionary.